karthikpk-o/tartarus/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue to suggest improvements.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to adjust the sections and add more details as needed!
-Here's to a fantastic game launch! 🌟